stone-payments/sling-web-framework/packages/sling-framework/README.md

 #### `type: Number`

-In our example, we tell the component that the `rate` property is a `Number`.
-The type can be any javascript primitive like `Boolean` or `String`.
+In our example, we tell the component that the `rate` property is a Number.
+The type can be any javascript primitive like Boolean or String.

 #### `reflectToAttribute: true`